ThekidWithTheBlackLaptopBag/SysRepair/README.md

 # Bug reports:

-Any issues or bugs should be reported to me through the issues tab in github.
+Any issues or bugs should be reported to me through the issues tab in GitHub.

 # Copyright/Legal notices: